 Through this Request for Applications (RFA), EF invites project applications from professionals in the U.S. and Russia seeking to establish collaboration with international partner(s) in joint pursuit of solutions to social issues of importance to both countries.

-EF is accepting applications for projects that have a broad bilateral impact in the following thematic areas: Arctic and Environmental Conservation, Indigenous Peoples’ Empowerment, Disability and Inclusion, and Public Health.
+EF is accepting applications for projects that have a broad bilateral impact in the following thematic areas: Arctic and Environmental Conservation, Indigenous Peoples’ Empowerment, Disability and Inclusion, Public Health, and Open Thematic Area.
 Projects should avoid topics related to political activism or activity, public policy reform, or the influence of public opinion.

 EF will fund innovative ideas that leverage U.S.-Russian cooperation to implement unique solutions to pressing social problems in the above thematic areas.
 Projects may focus on various topics, including but not limited to increasing the capacity of indigenous people to adapt to environmental changes; increasing involvement of people with disabilities in social life, employment, and sports; and creating initiatives to address community health needs.

 Candidates must meet the following criteria to be eligible:

 - Be a citizen or permanent resident of the Russian Federation or the United States.

-- Have a proven academic and/or professional track-record in one or more of SEE’s thematic areas (Arctic and Environmental Conservation, Indigenous Peoples’ Empowerment, Disability and Inclusion, and Public Health).
+- Have a proven academic and/or professional track-record in one or more of SEE’s thematic areas (Arctic and Environmental Conservation, Indigenous Peoples’ Empowerment, Disability and Inclusion, Public Health, or Open Thematic Area).

 - Be actively affiliated with organizations or institutions that relate to one or more of SEE’s thematic areas.